Job goes away, production stays

-I pushed the bar in mathematics but I wanted to say something simpler, thinking better: it is useful to think the "exaggeration" — the limit — of a situation, sometimes.
+I forced the bar in mathematics but I wanted to say something simpler, thinking better: it is useful to think about the "exaggeration" - the limit - of a situation, sometimes.
 This is a good example.
-To help understand "our enemy", it may be useful to know the "maximum size", the limit, of it.
+To help understand "our enemy", it may be useful to know its "maximum size", the limit.

-What is the maximum size of the enemy that is the automation that steals human jobs?
+What is the maximum size of the enemy of automation that steals human jobs?

 I imagine that its infinite, maximum limit is when automation can theoretically steal any and all human jobs.